 - Pulmonary disease

 Obtaining a Change of Occupation Award in Ohio

 To obtain a change of occupation award, an Ohio employee must file a claim with the state Bureau of Workers’ Compensation (BWC).
-In addition to showing that the employee does suffer from an occupational disease and that a doctor recommends a change of occupation, the employee must leave his former job.
-If a worker chooses to remain in his career despite the risks, no compensation will be awarded.
-It is possible to remain in the same field, as long as the nature of the job duties changed in such a way so as to significantly reduce exposure to the harmful agents.
-For example, a police officer could remain a police officer if he were to move from patrolling a situation with hazardous exposure to working at a desk.
+Besides showing that the employee suffers from an occupational disease and that a doctor recommends a change of occupation, the employee must leave his former job.
+If a worker remains in his career despite the risks, no compensation will be awarded.
+It is possible to remain in the same field, as long as the nature of the job duties changed in such a way to reduce exposure to the harmful agents.
+For example, a police officer could remain a police officer if he moved from patrolling an area with hazardous exposure to working at a desk.

 Compensation Available for a Change of Occupation

-The compensation available with a change of occupation depends on a number of factors, largely including the workers’ pre-change salary.
+The compensation available with a change of occupation depends on several factors, largely including the workers’ pre-change salary.
 Ohio state code states that workers eligible for a change of award occupation can be awarded up to:

 - 50 percent of the statewide weekly average wage for up to 30 weeks immediately following the end or change of employment.

-- 66 2/3 percent of the loss of wages (up to a maximum of 50 percent of the state weekly average) for up to 100 weeks immediately following the initial period of 30 weeks.
+- 66 2/3 percent of lost wages (up to a maximum of 50 percent of the state weekly average) for up to 100 weeks immediately following the initial period of 30 weeks.

-- 66 2/3 percent of the loss of wages (up to a maximum of 50 percent of the state weekly average) for up to 75 weeks immediately following the initial period of 30 weeks for police officers and firefighters.
+- 66 2/3 percent of lost wages (up to a maximum of 50 percent of the state weekly average) for up to 75 weeks immediately following the initial period of 30 weeks for police officers and firefighters.